Overview

 - Click on the “Course Search and Enroll” application

-- Enter the course number (55961) in the search field, choose the appropriate term, and search for the class
+- Enter the course (Genetics 990) in the search field, choose the appropriate term, and search for the class

-- Select “See sections” and choose the section taught by David Wassarman, section IND 127 (this section will be listed as “closed seats,” but you should have permission to register; if you do not see it as an option, toggle the options under Section filters at the top right)
+- Select “See sections” and choose the section taught by David Wassarman (this section will be listed as “closed seats,” but you should have permission to register)

 - Under “Select Credits,” choose 8 Credits and add class to cart